What Is PIM: The Complete Guide

 • Product data management becomes holistic and becomes a unified infrastructure only when you are able to manage information even after syndication

-• A PIM gives product information performance and in-depth insights to help you understand the perception of product information by the customer and allows you in an informed overall strategic planning
+• A PIM solution gives product information performance and in-depth insights to help you understand the perception of product information by the customer and allows you in an informed overall strategic planning

 • Product information management system should extend a 360-degree view of products by incorporating additional data assets such as transactional, interactional, observational, and analytics data to enable greater business insight